Don't Get Zapped! A Decade of Essential Electrical Safety Tips for Home Owners

 Tip 9 Tip 9: Teach Your Children About Electrical Safety

-Tip 10: Stay Informed about Electrical Safety
+Tip 10: Keep Informed about electrical safety

 Conclusion